 In partnership with Johns Hopkins Bloomberg School of Public Health and the Boston University School of Public Health and College of Communications, these fellows spent two weeks at the Pulitzer Center researching their projects, taking part in journalism workshops, and visiting several news outlets in D.C.

 Arianne Henry, a recent graduate from Boston University School of Public Health will report from Ethiopia on feminist movements that aim to empower women in the face of physical and sexual abuse.
-Divya Mishra, a rising third-year Ph.D. candidate at the Johns Hopkins Bloomberg School of Public Health, will travel to Greece to report on unaccompanied minors transitioning into adulthood.
+Divya Mishra, a rising third-year Ph.D. candidate at the Johns Hopkins Bloomberg School of Public Health, will travel to Greece to report on unaccompanied minors who are seeking asylum in Greece.
 Flaviana Sandoval, a master of science journalism candidate at Boston University College of Communication, will investigate the deterioration of the health system in Venezuela with a special focus on the decrease in organ transplants.

 While in D.C., Mishra, Henry, and Sandoval met with Pulitzer Center staff to cover topics ranging from journalism ethics to interview techniques.
 They also visited the offices of Huffington Post, The Washington Post, NPR, National Geographic, and Vox.
 Editors gave generously of their time to discuss their journalism careers and shared tips on reporting in the field, working with fixers, multimedia production, and self-care while reporting on tragic or difficult subjects.